Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 What Else Should I Know?

-Children with pectus carinatum or pectus excavatum can feel self-conscious about the way they look.
-The Nuss procedure can improve the way the chest looks and help a child's self-esteem.
-Although the recovery time can be difficult, most kids are happy with the results.
+Pectus excavatum can make kids feel self-conscious about the way they look.
+It can also make it hard for them to exercise and play sports, and cause other health problems.
+The Nuss procedure can improve kids' emotional and physical well-being.
+The recovery time can be difficult, but most kids are happy with the results.

 Back To Top